fgrebenicek/windmill/README.md

 1. Take photos of real windmill and transform them to given scale.
 (Done)
 2. Create plain 3D model in OpenSCAD.
 (Almost done)
 3. Export all parts of model to STL format.
-(First try)
+(Done)
 4. Import all parts to Blender.
 Possibly do small adjustements and apply textures.
-(First try)
+(Partially done)
 5. Export paper models from Blender using [Paper Model Plugin](https://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Import-Export/Paper_Model) to SVG.
-(Failed due to unexpected exception in Paper Model Plugin)
+(First try)
-6. Finalize paper model in Inkscape and export to PDF.
+6. Finalize paper model in Inkscape and export to PDF (In progress).